Living wage: Living Wage Foundation

 The Living Wage Campaign in the United Kingdom originated in London, where it was launched in 2001 by members of the community organisation London Citizens (now Citizens UK).
-It engaged in a series of Living Wage campaigns and in 2005 the Greater London Authority established the Living Wage Unit to calculate the London Living Wage, although the authority had no power to enforce it.
-The London Living Wage was developed in 2008 when Trust for London awarded a grant of over £1 million for campaigning, research and an employer accreditation scheme.
+It engaged in a series of Living Wage campaigns, and in 2005, the Greater London Authority established the Living Wage Unit to calculate the London Living Wage, although the authority had no power to enforce it.
+The London Living Wage was developed in 2008 when Trust for London awarded a grant of over £1 million for campaigning, research, and an employer accreditation scheme.
 The Living Wage campaign subsequently grew into a national movement with local campaigns across the UK.
 The Joseph Rowntree Foundation funded the Centre for Research in Social Policy (CRSP) at Loughborough University to calculate a UK-wide Minimum Income Standard (MIS) figure, an average across the whole of the UK independent of the higher living costs in London.

-In 2011 the CRSP used the MIS as the basis for developing a standard model for setting the UK Living Wage outside of London.
+In 2011, the CRSP used the MIS as the basis for developing a standard model for setting the UK Living Wage outside of London.
 Citizens UK, a nationwide community organising institution developed out of London Citizens, launched the Living Wage Foundation and Living Wage Employer mark.
 Since 2011, the Living Wage Foundation has accredited thousands of employers that pay its proposed living wage.
-The living wage in London is calculated by GLA Economics and the CRSP calculates the out-of-London Living Wage.
+GLA Economics calculates the living wage in London, and the CRSP calculates the out-of-London Living Wage.
 Their recommended hourly rates for 2015 are £9.40 for London and £8.25 for the rest of the UK.
 These rates are updated annually in November.
-In January 2016 the Living Wage Foundation set up a new Living Wage Commission to oversee the calculation of the Living Wage rates in the UK.
+In January 2016, the Living Wage Foundation set up a new Living Wage Commission to oversee the calculation of the Living Wage rates in the UK.